 Raptor Route Trail Information

 The Raptor Route is quickly gaining notoriety and it’s no secret that Eagle Eye is one of the most fun trails in Moab right now; what it lacks in miles, it more than makes up for in smiles!
 From the end of Kestrel Run, the final trail in the system, it is a 6.5 mile ride back to the Whole Enchilada departure lot.
 The exit is a combination of a downhill trending gravel road and Moab City streets or the Millcreek Bike Path.
+Depending on where you are staying, you may want to leave your vehicle at “home” and ride your bike to the shuttle lot.
 The famed Slickrock bike trail is located just before you reach the Sand Flats entrance station, offering the option of adding the practice loop to your ride.

 We’ve got lots of information for riding in Moab here.